 When annotating, be systematic; we recommend annotating an entire class at a time (not just some of the methods) so that you don't lose track of your work or redo work.
 For example, working class-by-class avoids confusion about whether an unannotated type means you determined that the default is desirable, or it means you didn't yet examine that type.
 You may find it helpful to start annotating the leaves of the call tree - that is, start with methods/classes/packages that have few dependencies on other code or, equivalently, start with code that a lot of your other code depends on.
-The reason for this is that it is easiest to annotate a class if the code it calls has already been annotated.
+For example, within a package annotate supertypes before you annotated classes that extend or implement them.
+The reason for this rule is that it is easiest to annotate a class if the code it depends on has already been annotated.